I had this story in the stack yesterday and I forgot to get to it.

 No, it doesn't show that at all.

-It shows that you people have lost your souls in the drive-by media to try to establish a moral equivalence between us ousting a murderous thug dictator who was paying terrorists and families of terrorists to blow themselves up in Israel,
+It shows that you people have lost your souls in the drive-by media to try to establish a moral equivalence between us ousting a murderous, thug dictator who was paying terrorists and families of terrorists to blow themselves up in Israel and was fomenting terrorist activity as best he could all over the world.

-There's anything they can do to rip this country is pre that what excites them, what makes them want to go on the air, what makes them want to talk to each other, anything they can do to rip this country and rip President Bush, John McCain.
+There's anything they can do to rip this country is what excites them, what makes them want to go on the air, what makes them want to talk to each other, anything they can do to rip this country and rip President Bush.

-Said he didn't want to ignite the reignite the uh the Cold War.
+John McCain said he didn't want to reignite the Cold War.

-He was in uh Birmingham, Michigan yesterday, and he had a little press conference, and a uh drive-by reporter said, You you said that heightened security for the Baltic states in Poland might be in order.
+He was in Birmingham, Michigan yesterday, and he had a little press conference and a drive-by reporter said, you said that heightened security for the Baltic states and Poland might be in order.

 Could you talk a little bit more about what shape that might take?

-It's important that everyone recognized throughout the world that in the NATO alliance, uh an attack on one is a viewed as an attack on all.
+It's important that everyone recognize throughout the world that in the NATO alliance, an attack on one is viewed as an attack on all.

-But I don't think we're gonna reignite the Cold War here with Russia.
+But I don't think we're going to reignite the Cold War here with Russia.

-I think this is a very serious situation, but I don't see this as a return to nuclear standoffs, etc., etc.
+I think this is a very serious situation, but I don't see this as a return to nuclear standoffs, et cetera, et cetera.

-In the twenty-first century, nations don't invade other nations.
+In the 21st century, nations don't invade other nations.

 Well, but they do.